SeisSol/SeisSol/Documentation/dynamic-rupture.rst

 If you are only interested in linear slip weakening friction without forced rupture time, do not supply the parameter `forced_rupture_time` in the fault `yaml` file.
 Friction law :code:`6` uses Prakash-Clifton regularization for bimaterial faults.
 For friction law :code:`16`, we resample the slip rate in every step to suppress spurious oscillations.
-In the case of Prakash-Clifton regularization, we do not resample the slilp rate.
+In the case of Prakash-Clifton regularization, we do not resample the slip rate.